tnaduc/Collaborative_filtering/README.md

 # Tools

-- Python 2.7 with Pandas, Numpy, Theano, Keras, sklearn, matplotlib
+- Python 2.7 with Pandas, Numpy, Theano/Tensorflow, Keras, sklearn, matplotlib

 - AWS: EC2 t2.xlarge instance (I found no different when using p2.xlarge for this project)